jamoliddin1/rsschool-cv/cv.md

 ## My Goal:

 I want to create applications and websites that are beneficial for humans to make life easier.
 When I created my first website using HTML and CSS, I was so excited that I realized this was my life's point, even when I started learning JavaScript.
-I don't want to give up and keep going until I reach my purpose
+I don't want to give up and keep going until I reach my purpose.

 ___